London

 Architecture:

-- Westminster (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey; Westminster Cathedral, Marble Arch and Wellington Arch, beautiful mews.
+- Westminster (including postcard classics): Parliament Square Garden with views of Big Ben, Palace of Westminster and Westminster Abbey; United Nations Green surrounded by different architectural styles, Westminster Cathedral, Marble Arch and Wellington Arch, beautiful mews.
 The most efficient self-guided sightseeing tour of London by Secret London starts from around here.

 - King’s Cross (new neighbourhood): Gasholder Park, Coal Drops Yard, St Pancras Station, Keystone Crescent.